-Up to date information about licensure and the practice of psychology in Connecticut is provided by the Department of Public Health and the Board of Examiners of Psychology.
-Both the Board and the Department provide excellent resources for psychologists, students, and consumers.
+Up-to-date information about licensure and the practice of psychology in Connecticut is provided by the Department of Public Health and the Board of Examiners of Psychology.
+Both the Department and the Board provide excellent resources for psychologists, students, and consumers.
 CPA works closely with these bodies to advocate for psychology and provide our membership with important information.

 Members of the Connecticut Psychological Association agree to abide by the Ethical Principles of Psychologists and Code of Conduct published by the American Psychological Association.

 The Board of Examiners

 Connecticut’s Board of Examiners of Psychology (the Board), as established within the CT General Statutes in the chapter pertaining to psychologists, is the disciplinary body for psychologists within our state.
 The Board is charged with the following duties: (1) hear and decide matters concerning suspension or revocation of licensure, (2) adjudicate complaints filed against licensed practitioners, and (3) impose sanctions where appropriate.
 Members of the Board of Examiners are appointed by the Governor, and the Board meets at least quarterly.
 The Board functions within the Department of Public Health.

 The Board of Examiners webpage provides links to statutes and regulations related to psychologists and their practice, including information about medical records, rules of practice, and reporting requirements; declaratory rulings; and information about reporting a healthcare complaint.